 Driving on steep hills or through mountains is different than driving on flat or rolling terrain.
-Tips for driving in these conditions include:
+Tips include:

-Keep the vehicle serviced and in good shape.

-- Check all fluid levels and brakes, tires, cooling system, and transmission. - Shift to a lower gear when going down steep or long hills.
+- Keep the vehicle serviced and in good shape. - Check all fluid levels and brakes, tires, cooling system, and transmission. - Shift to a lower gear when going down steep or long hills.